end2endzone/end2endzone-hugo/content/blog/2014-08-14-diy-kitchen-under-cabinet-led-lighting.md

 There is something missing in most kitchens I have seen in my life and it is not a huge free space or a smart refrigerator.
 It is much simpler than that.
 I am talking about good lighting.
 All kitchen that I have used had decent lighting when used during a bright shiny day but was lacking appropriate lighting during a rainy days or nights.
 Most of then were also missing under cabinet lighting.
 <!--more-->

 It has been a long time since I wanted to get more light available under the kitchen cabinets.
 However, I never felt ready to install some lights by myself for many reasons.
 One of them was that I was missing the proper tools and knowledge.
-I also didn't like the idea of drilling holes in the cabinet or through the kitchen counter to get the electricity and finally, when I was looking at a kitchen with under cabinet lights, the lights that were used was producing too much heat that I could almost burn myself.&nbsp;This project was &quot;on hold&quot; until a super easy to install solution came to my mind: LED strips.
+I also didn't like the idea of drilling holes in the cabinet or through the kitchen counter to get the electricity and finally, when I was looking at a kitchen with under cabinet lights, the lights that were used was producing too much heat that I could almost burn myself.
+This project was "on hold" until a super easy to install solution came to my mind: LED strips.

 LED strips are an alternative to fluorescent, halogen or xenon lights.
 LED are becoming more and more popular and are super easy to install and adapt to many situations.
 Some LED strips can be used outside too but that is for another post!
 They provide the following benefits in a kitchen: